The London-based start-up Cuvva competes with incumbents by making it easy for drivers to buy pay-as-you-go insurance.

 Start-ups like Cuvva compete with incumbents by building better interfaces to sell policies via smartphones.
 They understand that traditional distribution models do not appeal to a younger demographic and that millennials view insurance products as too complex and opaque.
 Last but not least, such start-ups speak the language of the mobile customer.

 Macnamara is convinced that Cuvva is the future of car insurance because people will want to insure themselves only when they are driving, whether it’s their own car or someone else’s as the sharing economy grows.
 The insurance industry’s terminology and language puts off all but the industry players.
 This lack of transparency and the insurers’ affinity for tried-and-true methods may be exactly the friction disrupters need to thrive in this huge market.

 This is the second of a three-article series on digital disruption in the insurance industry.
 The first article discusses the extent of disruption in the insurance industry, the drivers, and the opportunities and challenges for new entrants and incumbents.

 INSEAD Strategy Professor Karel Cool, Brian Rogers of Swiss Re and Christophe Angoulvant of Roland Berger have documented the Cuvva story in a new business case study titled “Cuvva: Disrupting the Market for Car Insurance”.
 On 19 June 2017, Macnamara visited INSEAD to discuss his venture with students taking the new MBA course on Fintech & Digital Disruption in the Financial Sector.

-Brian Rogers is Senior Business Development Manager at Swiss Re Institute.
+Brian Rogers is Research Editor at the Swiss Re Institute.